jfullstackdev/mern-fullstack/README.md

 1. **Open in Codespaces**:

+   - **Open a Codespace directly from GitHub:**
-   - Click the "Code" button on the GitHub repository
+      - You can click the "Code" button on the repo page and select "Create codespace on main" (or another branch).
+        No need to fork or clone first — GitHub will automatically provision a Codespace with the repo contents and devcontainer setup.
-   - Select the "Codespaces" tab
+   - **Fork the repository:**
-   - Click "Create codespace on main"
+      - If you want your own copy of the repository (for making changes or keeping your own Codespace), fork it on GitHub, then open a Codespace from your fork.

 2. **Setting up the Environment**: